Max Dana - Blog

 Dexter and The Shield: bad is good

-It’s always a challenge for a writer to make the readers like a character they would hate in real life.
-Some time ago I watched two TV shows: Dexter and The Shield and I have to admit I wasn’t really interested to at first.
-Dexter (starring Michael C. Hall) is a serial killer but he’s not so bad after all, he only kills criminals.
-In The Shield, Vic Mackey (Michael Chiklis) is a detective, the leader of the Strike Team and he sometimes (not to say often…) uses illegal and brutal methods but then again, only against those who seem well deserving of such treatment.
-A serial killer and a brutal and corrupted cop, I was reluctant and now I’m addicted.
-It can be bewildering for some people but are they really that bad?
+It’s always a challenge for a writer to make readers like a character they would probably hate in real life.
+A while ago, I started watching two TV shows: Dexter and The Shield.
+At first, I wasn’t particularly interested.
+Dexter (starring Michael C. Hall) follows a serial killer—but he’s not that bad, right?
+After all, he only kills criminals.
+Meanwhile, in The Shield, Vic Mackey (Michael Chiklis) is a detective and leader of the Strike Team, using illegal and brutal methods—but only against those who, in his eyes, deserve it.
+A serial killer and a corrupt, violent cop—I was skeptical.
+And now?
+I’m hooked.

 See you in Portmeirion!